Applying Previous Experience in the Workforce to a Civil Engineering Co-op

 “A major part of [my] construction management class and project control and organization classes focuses on cost control and scheduling practices,” Torres Salazar says.
 “That was something that I definitely applied on co-op.”

 Torres Salazar’s prior experience in the workforce was a major boost to his learning experiences at Northeastern.
-During his time at Suffolk, he saw just how much of a solid foundation Visato and RPM gave him.
+During his time at Suffolk, he saw just how much of a solid foundation Visato gave him.

 “Everything that you learn and every experience that you have really sticks with you,” Torres Salazar says.
 “You learn something new every day, and you’re able to apply that when you’re in an educational setting as well.”